YARA BELGIUM S.A.

 16 Mar 2022

-Their ask — Yara requests that the law avoid one-size-fits-all methodologies and instead enable measures suited to local situations.
+Message — Yara requests that the law avoid one-size-fits-all methodologies and instead enable measures suited to local situations.
 They want policy coherence with existing legislation and recommend that Member States develop National Soil Health Plans.
 The company argues that plant nutrients should be recognized as contributors to soil health rather than sources of pollution.123

-How it helps them — This would allow them to continue current fertilizer practices without stricter nutrient reduction requirements.45
+Why — This would allow them to continue current fertilizer practices without stricter nutrient reduction requirements.45

-Who loses — Environmental groups lose stronger protections against nutrient pollution of water and soil.6
+Impact — Environmental groups lose stronger protections against nutrient pollution of water and soil.6

-Meeting with Frans Timmermans (Executive Vice-President) and
+Meeting with Frans Timmermans (Executive Vice-President) and Bayer AG and

 3 Dec 2021 · Discussion on investments into carbon removals with business representatives